- 05 Jul 2006

 Maximizing Joint Gains: Transaction Utility Within and Between Groups

-Executive Summary — Win-win deals are more easily described than carried out.
+Overview — Win-win deals are more easily described than carried out.
 Earlier studies have shown that when people don't know the gender or social category of their negotiating partner, they are happy to make a profit even if their partner earns a greater profit.
 Four new studies looked at how gender or other social contexts influence the way people cut a deal.
 Key concepts include:

 - Social category in context is key to negotiation.